IcyOtter/ImageDownloader/README.md

-A python script that you can use to download images from Reddit.
+A python script that you can use to download images.

-If downloading just make sure you install all of the requirements. pip install -r requirements.txt